tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 If you are serious about learning Japanese, don't use English subtitles.
 Watch with Japanese subtitles or without any subtitles at all.

+### If someone has watched anime with English subs for thousands of hours before starting to learn Japanese, how much of a head start does that give them?

+Remember the "watch 10 000 hours of Eng subbed anime" joke from DJT?
+Well, I actually did watch anime with English subs for thousands of hours before starting to learn Japanese.
+I can't talk for everybody of course, but my experience was that
+I knew literally nothing before I sat down and started formally studying the language.
+I picked up probably no more than about 50 words total, things like `お前はもう死んでいる`, `ただいま` and `馬鹿変態`.

+When you're watching anime with English subtitles, you're reading the subtitles.
+You're only partially listening to the audio.
+So I imagine that the only advantage a person who had an experience similar to mine would have is a little bit more phonetic awareness.
+They would still have to build their understanding of Japanese almost from zero.

 ### I am struggling to switch from English to Japanese media.

 You shouldn't have this problem.